dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 #### Day 1 (24 October 2022)
 * Morning (8am) : Participant introductions
 * Dr. Baldwyn Torto - Lecture - Why Chemistry Matters
-* Dr. Esther Kioko - Lecture - Biodiversity and Chemistry
+* Dr. Esther Kioko - Lecture - The diversity of butterflies in Taita Hills and their host plants: Any linking chemistry?
 * Dr. Dale Forrister - Lecture - What is Metabolomics?
 * Introduction to Journal Club Activity
 * Dr. Dale Forrister - Lecture - A deep dive into the ecometabolomics workflow